antoinediez/SOH.jl/README.md

 provided that it holds at initial time.

 The coefficients c₁, c₂ and λ are generic nonnegative constants.
 In [1,2], they are obtained as functions of a concentration parameter κ which defines the strength of the alignment between the particles.
-Different functions can be obtained with a different alignment mechanism, for instance the one introduced in
+Different functions can be obtained with a different alignment mechanism, see for instance the one introduced in

 [4] G. Dimarco, S. Motsch, *Self-alignment driven by jump processes: Macroscopic limit and numerical investigation*, Math.
 Models Methods Appl.
 Sci., Vol. 26, No. 7, pp. 1385–1410, (2016).